abderrahmane-bouzemlal/airbnb-clone-project/README.md

  Payments
 ```

+---

-## 🧑‍💻 Team Roles
+## 👥 Team Roles

-Below are the key roles involved in developing this Airbnb-style application using Django and Vue.js:
+Key roles involved in developing this Airbnb-style application using Django and Vue.js:

 ### 🔧 Backend Developer (Django)

-**Responsibilities:**

 * Develops the server-side logic using Django.
 * Implements RESTful APIs for frontend integration.